Origin of Superman: Golden Age

 Siegel created, and Shuster designed, the character Superman in 1934 and intended to sell the character as a daily newspaper comic strip.
 They told Superman's origin over the course of twelve strips, ten of which detailed the planet Krypton.

 In 1938, DC Comics published Superman's debut in Action Comics #1, Siegel and Shuster were required to cut the story down to thirteen pages, and so the origin story was reduced to a single page.
 The story described a scientist on an unnamed doomed planet placing his infant son into a hastily designed spaceship and launching it toward Earth.
 When the spaceship lands, a passing motorist finds it and turns the child over to a local orphanage, where the staff is astounded by the child's feats of strength.
 As the child matures, he discovers more of his abilities and decides to use them for the benefit of mankind as Superman.
 The last panel of this origin is captioned "A Scientific Explanation of Clark Kent's Amazing Strength", explaining he "had come from a planet whose inhabitants' physical structure was millions of years advanced of our own".
 Kent's strength is then compared with ants' and grasshoppers' abilities to lift many times their body weight and leap great distances.

-Starting on January 16, 1939, Siegel's original stories and Shuster's original art work appeared in a daily newspaper comic strip through the McClure Syndicate.
+Starting on January 16, 1939, Siegel's original stories and Shuster's original art work appeared in a daily newspaper comic strip through the McClure Newspaper Syndicate.
 The first days of the Superman daily newspaper strip retold the origin in greater detail, focusing on his departure from Krypton.
 In this retelling, the planet Krypton and Superman's biological parents, Jor-l and Lara, are called by name for the first time.